 As a whole, the only two occasions in which praying mantis might interact with each other after hatching are either mating or killing and eating each other.
 The rest of the time praying mantis will try to avoid each other.

-Not every praying mantis species shows these aggressions towards each other, but most do.
+Not every praying mantis species shows these aggressions toward each other, but most do.

 Can Praying Mantis Hear?